 As is the case with all medications, a careful assessment by an experienced physician is necessary.

 The first line of defense is the prevention of nicotine addiction.
 The simplest way to avoid development of any kind of addiction (among them smoking) is not to use the addictive substances.
 Most smokers begin to smoke as teenagers.
 Research shows that young people are particularly susceptible to tobacco marketing campaigns creating the image of being mature, sophisticated and glamorous.
 The Tobacco industry is one of the most lucrative branches of economy creating good financial rewards not only for the shareholders, but also for the governments due to tobacco taxes.
 Schools generally provide education on the use of tobacco and other addictive substances, but their impact is unclear.
 Parents still have the biggest impact on their children`s decision whether to smoke.
 The best way to prevent a youngster from taking up smoking is to have parents who don`t smoke.
 Children from smoking households are more likely to begin smoking than children from nonsmoking households.
 Although cigarette commercials have been banned in the US from television for over 30 years, tobacco products remain among the most heavily marketed.
 According to the American Lung Association, the tobacco industry spent an estimated $12.49 billion on advertising in 2006.
-Some states place restrictions on the type and locations of tobacco advertising, and legislation enacted in 2009 gave the U.S. FDA strong authority to regulate tobacco products.
-The FDA requires prominent health warnings on all cigarette packaging and advertisements in the United States.
+In 2009, the Food and Drug Administration (FDA) in the United States made importance changes to limit tobacco advertising.
+This same year, the FDA also began to regulate tobacco products and initiated health warnings on all tobacco packaging and advertising.
 A similar development can be observed in Europe and the Middle East.